clojure-lsp/clojure-lsp/README.md

 ### Refactorings

-It should be possible to introduce most of the refactorings here: https://github.com/clojure-emacs/clj-refactor.el/tree/master/examples
+It should be possible to introduce most of the refactorings [here](https://github.com/clojure-emacs/clj-refactor.el/tree/master/examples)
-Calling executeCommand with the following commands and additional args will notify the client with `applyEdit`.
+Calling `executeCommand` with the following commands and additional args will notify the client with `applyEdit`.
 All commands expect the first three args to be `[document-uri, line, column]` (eg `["file:///home/snoe/file.clj", 13, 11]`)

 | done | command             | args                                          | notes                                |